rrainey/agc-mechanical-cad/README.md

 ## Introduction

 The [Virtual AGC Project](https://www.ibiblio.org/apollo/) was originally almost exclusively focused on software simulation of the Apollo Guidance Computer (AGC).
-The AGC was the computer resident in both the Apollo Command Module and Lunar Excusion Module.
+The AGC was the computer installed in both the Apollo Command Module and Lunar Excusion Module.
 It literally navigated man to the Moon and back.

-Over time, the Virtual AGC Project moved in many related directions.
-Simulation projects for other space related guidance systems are being worked on; hybrid hardware and software models of the AGC have been created.
+Over time, the Virtual AGC Project branched in many directions.
+Simulation projects for other space related guidance systems were researched; hybrid hardware and software models of the AGC were created.
 The circuitry of the AGC has been reproduced using modern IC compoments.

 Recently Ron Burkey, the Virtual AGC project's creator, located, scanned, and published the [original MIT/NASA electrical and mechanical drawings of the AGC](https://www.ibiblio.org/apollo/ElectroMechanical.html).

-The models in this repository represent my work using Fusion 360 to generate models from those original drawings using modern CAD/CAM tooling.
+The content in this repository represents my work using Fusion 360 to generate models from those original drawings using modern CAD/CAM tooling.

 ## How These Models Were Created